urban-flows/thingsboard-vm/README.md

 # ThingsBoard PE
-An installation script for [ThingsBoard](https://thingsboard.io/) PE to run on an Ubuntu virtual machine.
-See the notes on [ITS Wiki ufiot2](https://itswiki.shef.ac.uk/wiki/Ufiot2)
+An installation script and configuration for [ThingsBoard](https://thingsboard.io/) PE to run on an Ubuntu virtual machine.

-This script installs the ThingsBoard service and a PostgreSQL database as per ThingsBoard PE [Ubuntu installation instructions](https://thingsboard.io/docs/user-guide/install/pe/ubuntu/).
+**See the notes on [ITS Wiki ufiot2](https://itswiki.shef.ac.uk/wiki/Ufiot2)**

 # Installation

+This process and shell script installs the ThingsBoard service and a PostgreSQL database as per ThingsBoard PE [Ubuntu installation instructions](https://thingsboard.io/docs/user-guide/install/pe/ubuntu/).

 1. Clone this repository
 2. Go into that directory: `cd ./thingsboard-vm`